-Photo Caption: 2012 Math Behind the Science student participants with coordinator Alexia Mintos, right.
-Read more here.
+Photo Caption: 2012 Math Behind the Science student participants and instructor Alexia Mintos (far right).

 The Mathematics Behind the Science (MBS) summer bridge program is designed to enhance the mathematics preparedness of college-bound students who are interested in pursuing careers in science, mathematics, engineering, technology, or medicine.
 Specifically, it will prepare students to enter the introductory calculus course and provide a foundation for success in that important course.